jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t1007-hash-object/default/divergences.md

   Before events:
     CF: hash_fd at hash-object.c:48:2
     CT: Jump to external code for printf
-    CF: Jump to external code for printf
-    CT: External code
     RF: Jump to external code for printf
   After events:
     CF: hash_fd at hash-object.c:48:2
     CT: Jump to external code for puts
-    CF: Jump to external code for puts
-    CT: External code
     RF: Jump to external code for puts
   Occurrences: 6